 “It was nice to remember him on his birthday.
 Gosh, Tim, he would have been only 16.”

-“Well, no one told you, but Martin was filming all the reminiscences like that.”
+“Well, no one told you, but Martin was filming your reminiscences of him.”

 “I’m in the movie?”